-This article outlines best practices and suggestions for delivering fully remote exams using the eClass quiz activity.
-Our team also provides a number of additional supports on campus to assist instructors as well as specific guidelines for the different exam delivery scenarios available.
+This article outlines best practices and suggestions for delivering fully remote exams using Canvas.
+The IST eClass support team also provides support for a number of additional tools to assist instructors with online assessment as well as specific guidelines for the different exam delivery scenarios available.

 Instructors are encouraged to contact eclass@ualberta.ca with any questions when deciding on a delivery format and to take advantage of our exam checking service to review the details, setup, and configuration of their exam in advance.
-In addition to the guidelines below, instructors are encouraged to register their exams to allow the eClass team to review exam configurations in advance, and complete usage and system performance testing if applicable.
+Registering an exams to allow the eClass team to review the configurations in advance, complete usage and system performance testing if applicable, and plan support resources.

 Register Your Online Exam(s) HERE